 One native app for each operating system

 The native solution, as the name suggests, assumes developing an application with the programming language native to a given platform: Java or Kotlin for Android and Objective-C or Swift for iOS.
 Being system-specific, native app development can be considered a mixed blessing.
-On the one hand, it provides access to all features of a given OS, enables unlimited interface customization, and prevents any performance issues from happening.
+On the one hand, it provides access to all features of a given OS, enables unlimited interface customization, and makes it easier to prevent performance issues (although the final result always depends on how the developer handles the code).
 On the other hand, if you want to reach both types of users, you’ll simply need to build two separate apps which call for more time, money, and effort.

 Progressive Web Application

 Wait, aren’t we talking about mobile solutions?
 That’s true, but web apps can do the job of a mobile app pretty well.
-A good example is that of Progressive Web Apps (PWAs) which are basically websites that mimic the behavior of native apps, e.g. in sending push notifications, working offline, or simply being added to the mobile device’s home screen.
-Just like any other option, however, PWAs are not flawless, as they consume more battery and can’t access all features of a given device.
+A good example is that of Progressive Web Apps (PWAs), which are basically websites that mimic the behavior of native apps, e.g., in sending push notifications, working offline, or simply being added to the mobile device’s home screen.
+Like any other option, however, PWAs are not flawless, as they consume more battery and can’t access all features of a given device.

 One cross-platform app for two systems

-Last but not least, there’s cross-platform development which allows covering two operating systems with one code.
-It doesn’t assume writing code with a native programming language; however, if you take a closer look at it, you’ll notice that it ensures much a near-native experience thanks to rendering interface using native controls.
+Last but not least, there’s cross-platform development, which allows covering multiple operating systems with one code.
+It doesn’t assume writing code with a native programming language; however, if you take a closer look at it, you’ll notice that it ensures much a near-native experience thanks to rendering the interface using native controls.

 With at least three different ways to materialize your mobile app business idea, you might be wondering how to choose the most suitable one.
-Below, you’ll find a list of criteria that you need to take into consideration if you wish to make a truly informed choice.
+Below, you’ll find a list of criteria you need to consider if you wish to make a genuinely informed choice.

 This criterion pertains to how far you want to go with the product.
 One way to address this issue is to clarify whether you’re aiming at testing your vision with an MVP or you’re ready to hit the ground running with a fully-fledged application.
-The other question you need to answer is that of your product’s functionalities, e.g. access to mobile device’s hardware or platform-specific functions.
+Cross-platform mobile development will work wonders in the former scenario because of its brevity.
+However, if implemented right, it’ll work out in the case of bigger applications as well.
+The other question you need to answer is that of your product’s functionalities, e.g., access to the mobile device’s hardware or platform-specific functions, which can be achieved with cross-platform solutions but will be easier with native development.

 - native feel

 The next thing to consider is how native your mobile application should feel to the user.
-Designing a mobile application with Material Design (for Android) or the Human Interface Guidelines (for iOS) in mind is what makes the digital product intuitive and user-friendly – but you can achieve a similar effect with some of the most popular cross-platform frameworks.
+Designing a mobile application with Material Design (for Android) or the Human Interface Guidelines (for iOS) in mind is what makes the digital product intuitive and user-friendly.
+Nonetheless, you can achieve a similar effect with some of the most popular cross-platform frameworks.

 - price and time

-One thing is for sure: native development is neither cheap nor fast.
-Building separate applications for different platforms requires employing a higher number of developers, which may cause a freshly-minted entrepreneur to exceed the tight project budget early on.
-At the same time, going for the cross-platform approach, you’ll end up outsourcing a smaller but equally professional team which is both a time-efficient and a cost-effective solution.
+One thing is for sure: native development is neither the cheapest nor the fastest.
+Building separate applications for different platforms requires employing more developers, which may cause a freshly-minted entrepreneur to exceed the tight project budget early on.
+At the same time, going for the cross-platform approach, you’ll end up outsourcing a smaller but equally professional team which is both a time-efficient and cost-effective solution.

-Let’s assume you’ve asked yourself all the above questions and you’ve arrived at the conclusion that native development is not your cup of tea.
-You’re leaning towards cross-platform mobile app development but before the die is cast, you need to conduct a thorough analysis of this solution’s pros and cons.
+Let’s assume you’ve asked yourself all the above questions, and you’ve concluded that native development is not your cup of tea.
+You’re leaning towards cross-platform mobile app development but before the die is cast, you need to analyze the pros and cons of this solution thoroughly.
 Afraid that the research will take too much time?
-Don’t worry, we’ve got you covered.
+Don’t worry; we’ve got you covered.

 |Cross-platform mobile development|